awainright/CSCI4710_6710_Group17/Final Project/pt3/README.md

-TODO: Change about the band to a table
 TODO: Connecting Fans tab
 TODO: A submission within connecting fans to submit a name and number
 TODO: Database to store fans